Last updated on August 16th, 2018 at 05:53 am

-Our first destination of our 3-month trip is Bangkok, Thailand.
+Our first destination for our 3-month Asian trip is Bangkok, Thailand.
 We arrived there after an early flight from Manila.
-We had to spend overnight in the airport since we live 5-6 hours driving distance from the international airport in Manila.
-We got to Bangkok early morning and we headed to the most popular place, Khao San Road.
-It is where many travelers decide to stay and most of them are backpackers.
-Since Khao San Road is full of life 24 hours a day, there are many hotels around.
-We will provide in this blog the information on how to get to Khao San from the international airport in Bangkok and things to do in Bangkok.
+We actually had to spend the night at the airport since we live 5-6 hours from the international airport in Manila.
+We got to Bangkok early in the morning and we headed straight to its most popular place, Khao San Road.
+It is where many travelers (mostly backpackers) decide to stay.
+Since Khao San Road is full of life 24 hours a day, there are many hotels around to choose from.
+In this post, we will provide all the information on how to get to Khao San from the international airport in Bangkok and things to do in Bangkok.

 How to get to Khao San Road from Suvarnabhumi Airport